yield-cms/yield-nsp/README.md

 # yield-nsp
-Node.JS Server Pages - Server-Side Template Engine for Yield CMS
+Yield Node.JS Server Pages - Server-Side Template Engine which will be used in Yield CMS

+## Overview
+Yield NSP creates and runs "Render Process" - special